 1. Private CDL Schools

 Count on at least a few thousand dollars.
-Usually the tuition fees are paid up front for this type of professional driver training.
+Usually, the tuition fees are paid upfront for this type of professional driver training.
 If you have the funds to pay for your truck driver training, then this type of program may be attractive to you.

 Programs are typically anywhere from a few weeks to a few months, again depending on the individual schools.

-A student can enrol in a program at almost any time, to complete a program, so the waiting time to get into a program should be minimal.
+A student can enroll in a program at almost any time, to complete a program, so the waiting time to get into a program should be minimal.
 You should be able to have a CDL in your hand in a relatively short period of time, if this is important to you.

 Most reputable schools have a driving job placement program with truck companies, where the trucking company will offer you a job upon completion of your CDL at the end of the training session.

 Note: Not all schools do this.
-Also sometimes the carriers the school is affiliated with are not reputable companies, where you would wish to work.
+Also, sometimes the carriers the school is affiliated with are not reputable companies where you would wish to work.

 Tip: Look for a school that is accredited for CDL training to be sure they are offering a credible, quality course.